zachsents/dollar-waitlist-2/README.md

 `STRIPE_API_KEY`: The API key for Stripe.
 Stripe is used to generate checkout sessions.

+`STRIPE_PRICE_ID`: The ID of the Price object in Stripe for the Product that you make to represent a waitlist signup. e.g. `price_xxx123abc`

 `SEND_PAYOUT_REQUEST_URL`: The URL of a webhook for when someone requests a payout.
 I was just using a [WorkflowDog](https://workflow.dog) automation that sent me an email, but I recommend writing some additional code to handle this via an email API like [Resend](https://resend.com).

 ### Firebase